ArKane-6418/ArKane-6418/README.md

 - 📈 I’m currently enhancing my skillset.
 - 💬 Ask me about anything, really!
 I love talking with others.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/-joshua-ong/">LinkedIn</a>
-- 😄 Pronouns: He/Him
+- 🙎‍♂️ Pronouns: He/Him

-- You can learn more about me on my <a href="https://joshua-o.vercel.app/">blog website</a>.
+- You can learn more about me on my unfinished <a href="https://joshua-o.vercel.app/">blog website</a>, where I write articles about whatever currently happens to catch my interest.

 <a href="https://github.com/ArKane-6418/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=ArKane-6418&theme=algolia&show_icons=true&include_all_commits=true" alt="Joshua's Github Stats"/>